 Order EA-13-109 is only applicable to operating boiling-water reactors (BWRs) with Mark I and Mark II containments.
-Because the reactor at Ginna is a pressurized-water reactor with a large, dry, ambient-pressure containment, this order is not applicable to Ginna.
+Because the reactors at St. Lucie are pressurized water reactors (PWR) with large dry, ambient pressure containments, this order is not applicable to St. Lucie.